 How can I prevent Reye Syndrome?

-Instead, use acetaminophen for anyone under 20 years of age to manage symptoms of a viral infection such as fever, headache and muscle aches.
-Some examples of medications with acetaminophen are Tylenol®, Tempra™, Atasol® or Panadol®.
-Use the dosage recommended by your doctor or pharmacist.
-The dosage is also on the package.
+Instead, use acetaminophen for anyone under 18 years of age to manage symptoms such as fever, headache and muscle aches.
+Examples of medications with acetaminophen are Tylenol®, Tempra®, and Atasol®.

 What are the symptoms of Reye Syndrome?

 - diarrhea and rapid breathing in infants and toddlers;

 - changes in personality or behaviour such as confusion, irritability or aggression – may also cause strange behavior such as staring and slurred speech;